OpenDocCN/geeksforgeeks-c-cpp-zh/docs/immediate-functions-in-cpp.md

 using namespace std;

 // If constexpr replaces with consteval
-// program gives an error in C++20 constexpr int fib(int n)
+// program gives an error in C++ 20 constexpr int fib(int n)
 {
     // Base Case